DaintyJet/VChat_GTER_EggHunter/README.md

 Now that we can jump to the start of the buffer, we can make the *EggHunter* Shellcode that will be executed on our system to locate the *egg* our reverse shell.

 > [!NOTE]
-> If you follow older walkthroughs, or use this on newer Windows systems you may face issues due to changes in systemcall interface as on Windows this is quite [unstable](https://j00ru.vexillium.org/syscalls/nt/64/).
+> If you follow older walkthroughs or use this on newer Windows systems, you may face issues due to changes in the systemcall interface as on Windows, this is quite [unstable](https://j00ru.vexillium.org/syscalls/nt/64/).
 >
-> Specifically in the case of the jump from Windows 7 to 10 the `INT 2E` instruction no longer being supported in Windows 10 is a reason older egghunting shellcode may fail [5] [6].
+> Specifically in the case of the jump from Windows 7 to 10 the `INT 2E` instruction no longer being supported in Windows 10 is a reason older egg hunting shellcode may fail [5] [6].
 >
 > The ```msf-egghunt``` [generation method](https://armoredcode.com/blog/a-closer-look-to-msf-egghunter/) as described in some blog posts **does not work** for VChat when running on Windows 10, as we can see it contains the `INT 2E` interrupt.
 >
 > <img src="Images/I27.png" width=600>
 >
 > This was generated using the command `msf-egghunter -p windows -a x86 -f python -e w00t` on a Kali Linux machine.
->*  `-p windows`: Specifies the windows platform.
+>*  `-p windows`: Specifies the Windows platform.
 >*  `-a x86`: Specifies a x86 target architecture.
 >*  `-f python`: format output for a python script.
 >*  `-e w00t`: Egg to search for.

-We can use Immunity Debugger and ```mona.py``` to generate EggHunter shellcode that works.
+We can use Immunity Debugger and ```mona.py``` to generate egg hunter shellcode that works.
 1. Open Immunity Debugger and use the command `!mona egg -t w00t -wow64 -winver 10`.
     * `!mona`: Use the mona tool.
     * `egg`: Use the EggHunter generation option.
     * `-wow64`: Generate for a 64 bit machine.
-    * `-winver 10`: Generate for a windows 10 machine.
-Currently it does not recognize Windows 11 as a valid version.
+    * `-winver 10`: Generate for a Windows 10 machine.
+Currently, it does not recognize Windows 11 as a valid version.
 2. Copy the output shown below to [exploit5.py](./SourceCode/exploit5.py), this can be found in the file `egghunter.txt` file in the folder `C:\Users\<User>\AppData\Local\VirtualStore\Program Files (x86)\Immunity Inc\Immunity Debugger`, where `<User>` is replaced by your username.

 	<img src="Images/I28.png" width=600>

 > [!IMPORTANT]
->  The location the location of the *egghunter.txt* file may change from system to system!
+>  The location of the *egghunter.txt* file may change from system to system!
 You can also use the command `!mona config -set workingfolder C:\logs\E2` to set the folder our output will be saved to.

 #### Bind Shellcode Generation and Exploit Setup
 Up until this point in time,  we have been performing [Denial of Service](https://attack.mitre.org/techniques/T0814/) (DoS) attacks.
-Since we simply overflowed the stack with what is effectively garbage address values (a series of `A`s, `B`s and `C`s) all we have done with our exploits is crash the VChat server directly or indirectly after our jump instructions lead to an invalid operation.
+Since we simply overflowed the stack with what is effectively garbage address values (a series of `A`s, `B`s, and `C`s), all we have done with our exploits is crash the VChat server directly or indirectly after our jump instructions lead to an invalid operation.
 Now, we have all the information necessary to control the flow of VChat's execution, allowing us to inject [Shellcode](https://www.sentinelone.com/blog/malicious-input-how-hackers-use-shellcode/) and perform a more meaningful attack.

-1. We also need a bind shell, this is a program that listens for connections on the target machine and provides a shell to anyone that makes a tcp connection to the port it is listening on.
+1. We also need a bind shell.
+This is a program that listens for connections on the target machine and provides a shell to anyone that makes a tcp connection to the port it is listening on.
 We can generate the shellcode with the following command.
 	```sh
 	$ msfvenom -p windows/shell_bind_tcp RPORT=4444 EXITFUNC=thread -f python -v SHELL -a x86 --platform windows -b '\x00\x0a\x0d'
 	```